dieterich-lab/ImmunOMICS/README.md

 ----------------------------

 A final option is to load the above Docker image using Singularity, designed for high-performance compute systems.
 To do so:

+1- Using singularity as an option for snakemake

 * install snakemake via conda (See [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) for more details)

 ```bash